codahale/veil/docs/design.md

 ## Encrypted Headers

 `veil.sres` implements a single-receiver signcryption scheme which Veil uses to encrypt message headers.
-It integrates a static X25519 key agreement, an ML-KEM-768 key encapsulation, an ephemeral X25519 key agreement, a Lockstich DEM, and finally a `veil.sig` digital signature.
+It integrates ML-KEM-768 key encapsulation, a Lockstitch DEM, and finally a `veil.sig` digital signature.

 ### Encrypting A Header